Dolores Hart: Vocational calling

 While Hart was making Francis of Assisi in Rome, she met Pope John XXIII, who was instrumental in her vocation.
-She told him "I am Dolores Hart, the actress playing Clare."
-The Pontiff replied, "Tu sei Chiara!" ("No, you are Clare!" in Italian).

-As a novice, she told the abbey founder, Lady Abbess Benedict Duss, "I will never have to worry again about being an actress because it was all over and behind me."
-The abbess replied, "I'm sorry, but you're completely wrong.
-Now you have to take up a role and really work at it."
-Hart described her reaction: "I was so mad when she said that because I really emptied my pockets, so to speak, and literally had given away everything that had meant anything to me."
-The abbess said, "I'm sorry you did that because there's a lot of things you gave away that you're going to need here."

-She initially took the religious name Sister Judith, but she changed it to Sister Dolores for her final vows.
-"Hal Wallis wanted to call me Susan when I started my movie career, but I was under age and my mother would not hear of it.
-She wanted me to be Dolores."
+Hart initially took the religious name Sister Judith, but she changed it to Sister Dolores for her final vows to please her mother.
 She took her final vows in 1970.
 She chants in Latin eight times a day.

-Hart visited Hollywood again in 2006 after 43 years in the abbey to raise awareness for idiopathic peripheral neuropathy disorder, a neurological disorder that afflicts her and many Americans.
-In April 2006 she testified at a Washington congressional hearing on the need for research of the painful and crippling disease amid her ordeal.
+Hart visited Hollywood again in 2006, after 43 years in the abbey, to raise awareness for idiopathic peripheral neuropathy disorder, a neurological disorder that afflicts her and many Americans.
+In April 2006, she testified at a Washington congressional hearing on the need for research of the painful and crippling disease amid her ordeal.